h0MER247/swGL/README.md

 It's reasonably fast.
 But don't expect rock-solid 60 fps in Full HD resolutions - it ain't gonna happen :).

 ### How to use
-Compile the project with Visual Studio and rename the resulting file swGL.dll into OpenGL32.dll.
-Put OpenGL32.dll right into the game directory and start the game.
-GCC 7.2 should work too, but I currently have no Makefile for that.
+Compile the project with Visual Studio.
+Put the resulting file OpenGL32.dll right into the game directory and start the game.
+The project should also compile with GCC 7.2, but I currently have no Makefile for that.

 ### Supported Games
 As far as I can tell Quake 3, Star Trek Elite Force I & II, Half Life 1, Unreal Tournament 99 and Heavy Metal: F.A.K.K.² work pretty well.